spatialos/CExampleProject/v15-upgrade-log.md

    Linux distributions.
 1. Update the build scripts to address the lack of availability of Windows debug packages, and the removal of the raknet static library.
+1. Update the connection types.
+For simplicity, we are using Insecure connections for all workers.
+If we were to use TLS or DTLS connection security, we would have to turn this off when running locally, as the runtime Local Edition does not support establishing secure connections.